 — CHPVic (@CHPVic) February 18, 2018

-3. Reducing funding to homelessness services
+3. Not increasing funding to homelessness services to increase demand

 4. Migrants will not be allowed to access Newstart and other welfare benefits until they have lived in Australia for four years

 The Treasurer says migrants must work first before they are eligible for Centrelink payments.
 So if migrants lose their jobs, or gets sick, or they need to flee from family violence, they do not have any source of income to use to pay the rent.